-ORR for each treatment arm will be presented with the two-sided 95% CI.
-The relative treatment effect will be estimated by the response rate ratio (ORR in Arm B/ORR in Arm A) and the associated two-sided 95% CI.
-The p-value from a Cochran-Mantel-Haenszel Chi-square test, stratified by ECOG status and histology, will be reported.
+ORR for each treatment arm will be presented with the two-sided 95% CI by timing of CT scans per protocol as Week 6, Week 12, etc., and overall.
+For CT scans that do not fall on those exact dates, the windows given in Section 16.3 will be used to determine the week.
+If there is more than one CT scan during the relevant window, the scan with the best response (as determined by the investigator) will be used.
+The relative treatment effect will be estimated by the response rate ratio (ORR in Arm B/ORR in Arm A) over the entire study and the associated two-sided 95% CI.
+The p-value from a Cochran-Mantel-Haenszel Chi-square test, stratified by ECOG status and histology, will be reported to indicate the strength of association of the relative treatment effect.
+If stratum cell sizes are too small based on the Mantel-Fleiss criterion (Mantel, 1980) a Pearson Chi-square test will be used instead.